AliAmjid/Loopr/app/README.md

 ## Config
 - You can edit config by setting environment variables in cli or in `.env.local` (see `.env` for config options)

+## Translations
+### Export CSV
+Run `yarn translations:export` and it will generate `translations.export.csv`.

+### Import CSV
+`yarn translations:import` will use `translations.import.csv` file.
+It uses default language translations files.
+It will not add or remove fields in default language files.